mingyuansung/mingyuansung.github.io/_posts/2014-05-11-installation-note.md

 * You can use 5.4.x to run/write code compatible with the production environment (PROD still use 5.3)
 * To install using MacPorts:
     * `sudo port install php54 +apache2 +pear`
+    * install apache php module by `sudo port install php54-apache2handler`
+    * `cd /opt/local/apache2/modules`
+    * `sudo /opt/local/apache2/bin/apxs -a -e -n php5 mod_php54.so`
+    * this above command should modify your httpd.conf to add in mod_php54.so module
+    * if you are upgrading from previous php, make sure modify httpd.conf to remove previous php5.so link
     * in `/opt/local/apache2/conf/httpd.conf`:
         * at the end of the file add `Include conf/extra/mod_php.conf`
         * this is to let apache know how to process php file.
 Here is the content: